armancho/appotrack-sdk-inapp/README_en.md

 Advertisements will not show without proper configuration of the SDK.
 You must edit these values in `AppotrackActivity.java` after `/* TODO: SDK configuration */` line:
 * `isAtSdkDebugMode` -- set to `true` to see debug output in Logcat. **Be sure** to set it to `false` before deploying the app to Play Store!
 * `remoteConfigId` -- ADs configuration key.
 Get it from your manager.
-* `afDevKey` -- AppsFlyer analytics configuration key.
+* `kchAppId` -- Kochava analytics ID.
 Get it from your manager.
 * `geoipApiKey` и `geoipApiId` -- GeoIP API key.
 Get it from your manager.
 * `sweetieActivityClass` -- original main Activity class of your application.
 Set it according to your project.
 * `allowedCountries` -- List of whitelisted countries so show ADs.
 Get it from your manager.